fooka03/ncaa06-relegation/README.md

 3. TEAM
 4. TSWP

 **Note: You'll only need to extract these tables once for your dynasty as they shouldn't change year to year.
-The other three are required every year.
+The other two are required every year.

 Next, you'll want to make a note of where you saved those CSV files, and by note I mean open up something like Notepad and put the [absolute path](https://en.wikipedia.org/wiki/Path_(computing)#Absolute_and_relative_paths) to each CSV file.
 If someone wants to power through [tkinter](https://docs.python.org/3/library/tkinter.html) and make a GUI this step may become less complicated, but damnit Jim I'm an SRE not a UX developer so you'll need to paste the paths to the files when prompted without the help of a file dialog.